Andreas Söderlund

 const you = { phrase: "Hello, World!" };

-The contract for the World Role looks familiar.
-A log function that accepts anything and returns nothing.
+The contract for the World Role is a log function that accepts anything and returns nothing.
 With a bit of knowledge about Javascript runtimes, we know that the global console object matches that contract.

 The Data part of DCI